KKSS

 KKSS (97.3 FM) is a commercial radio station licensed to Santa Fe, New Mexico, and broadcasting to the Santa Fe and Albuquerque metropolitan area.
-KKSS airs an urban-leaning rhythmic contemporary radio format branded as "Kiss 97.3".
+KKSS airs an urban-leaning rhythmic contemporary radio format branded as "Kiss 97.3" (New Mexico’s Party Station!).
 Owned by American General Media, its radio studios and offices are in Northeast Albuquerque (a mile north of Central Avenue).

 KKSS has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is in the Valles Caldera National Preserve in Jemez Springs, New Mexico.